 Here you can see that the psammirises and facifolias have been placed in close relationship with the Regelias, closer to them than even the oncocyclus.
+(The term "hexapogon" was applied to this grouping.)
 The pseudoregelias remain in their own category, much as in Dykes's system.
 Around this same time, the iris hybridizer and nurseryman Lloyd Austin popularized the term "aril" to refer to the irises with arillate seeds, particularly the oncocyclus and Regelias that were the object of much attention at the time, but also including our three groups, based on the presence of arils on their seeds.
 Just as Dykes's treatment of the psammirises prompted iris lovers to regard them as dwarf bearded species, Lawrence's treatment and Austin's promotional efforts prompted people to think of them as arils, kin of the Regelias in particular.
 The korolkowii/humilis hybrid 'Koviar' (1970) is the sole example of a hybrid registered from aril/psammiris breeding.
 The Aril Society International, founded in 1957, classified all three groups as arils, under the influence of Austin's terminology and Lawrence's classification.
 Indeed, it would have been inconsistent to exclude the psammirises and falcifolias in particular, given their perceived closeness to the Regelias.
 The psammiris/dwarf hybrids were treated as regeliabreds at this time, and for that reason I have included entries for them in my Checklist of Arilbred Dwarfs and Medians.

 The next major revision of the classification of the genus came with Brian Mathew's publication of Iris in 1989.
 He determined there was no compelling evidence to connect these irises with the Regelias in particular, and set out the following system: